wbudic/LifeLog/Current Development Check List.md

 ### v.
 1.9 Encountered/Fixed

 * &#10004; Bug 25 - SQLite view not properly sorting in new databases.
 Newer records listed last.
+  * View should order by time function desc, ascendig is default.
 * &#10004; Bug 24 - Logs row sum calculation not working/wrong, with negative and positive values.
 * &#10004; Bug 23 - Delete not working in view mode.
 * &#10004; Bug 22 - Delete selection of entries not working after a while, db fix in config page required.